-If the creditor governments adopt this approach, it is possible to envisage the resolution of the debt crisis in the next two years.
-If, however, the creditors limit themselves to the Brady Plan, that is, to the market or free rider approach, without the creation of the IDF and without supplying the Fund and the Bank with special funds to back the guarantees, we believe that the debt reduction will be limited and will take a long time a time that is not reasonable to ask the debtors to wait.
+If the creditor governments adopted this approach, it would be possible to envisage an effective resolution of the debt crisis.
+If, however, the creditors stick to the present policy, to the Brady Plan, that is, to the market or free rider approach, rejecting the creation of an IDF and not supplying the Fund and the Bank with special funds to back the guarantees, I believe that the debt reduction will be limited and will take a long time - a time that is not reasonable to ask the debtors to wait.
+Countries that sign a Brady agreement with the banks, as Mexico or Venezuela, will continue to face an enormous debt burden and to pay very high spreads for short term financing.

-The Ineffectiveness of the Voluntary Approach
+The Ineffectiveness of the Voluntary Approach15

-The banks, that are specialists in semantics, like to call their present approach to the debt the "voluntary or market approach", as if the concerted or global approach were not also voluntary and based in the market.
+The banks, that are specialists in semantics, like to call their present approach to the debt reduction the "voluntary or market approach", as if the concerted or global approach were not also voluntary and based in the market.
 The first and more important difference between the two approaches is that one allows for the free rider strategy while the other, does not.
-A second difference is that free rider approaches favor also debt-equity conversions as a good strategy to reduce the debt, while the global approaches exclude these deals.
+A second difference is that free rider approaches favour also debt-equity conversions as a good strategy to reduce the debt, while the global approaches exclude these deals.